groovy-tutorial/groovy-tutorial/book/parts/01_GetStarted/02_HelloWorld.md

 ---
 Title:	Your first lines of Groovy
 Abstract:	It has become a tradition (maybe an unwritten law) that the first lines of code that you write in a new language are to output the line `hello, world`.
 So let's start up the Groovy Console and get going.
-Base Header Level: 2
 ---

-# [%Title]
-[%Abstract]

 # Starting with the console
 The Groovy Console provides a handy environment for preparing and testing basic Groovy scripts.
 In order to open the console you need to start a command line (or terminal) session and enter the following command:

 ````bash
 groovyConsole